-"I have not yet made clear to you how I came there," he "Having ridden, then, some leagues from the continued. field, and noting this windmill, it did occur to me that a stout man might single-handed make it good against a troop of horse.
+'I have not yet made clear to you how I came there,' he continued.
+'Having ridden then some leagues from the field, and noting this windmill, it did occur to me that a stout man might single-handed make it good against a troop of horse.
 We have no great love of flight, we Tetheridges.
-It may be mere empty pride, and yet the feeling runs strong in the family.
-We have a fighting strain in us ever since my kinsman followed Ireton's army as a sutler.
-I pulled up, therefore, and had dismounted to take my observations, when my brute of a charger gave the bridle a twitch, jerked itself free, and was off in an instant over hedges and ditches.
-I had, therefore, only my good sword left to trust to.
+It may be mere empty pride, and yet the feeling runs strong in the We have a fighting strain in us ever since my kinsman followed Ireton's army as a sutler.
+I pulled up, therefore, and had dismounted to take my observations, when my brute of a charger gave the bridle a twitch, jerked itself free, and was off in an instant over hedges and ditches. therefore, only my good sword left to trust to.
 I climbed up the ladder, and was engaged in planning how the defence could best be conducted, when I heard the clank of hoofs, and on the top of it you did ascend from below.
-I retired at once into ambush, from which I should assuredly have made a sudden outfall or sally, had not the flour so choked my breathing that I felt as though I had a two-pound loaf stuck in my gizzard.
+I retired at once into ambush, from which I should assuredly have made a sudden outfall or sally, had the flour not so choked my breathing that I felt as though I had a two-pound loaf stuck in my gizzard.
 For myself, I am glad that it has so come about, for in my blind wrath I might unwittingly have done you an injury.
-Hearing the clank of your sword as you did come up the ladder, I did opine that you were one of King James's minions, the captain perchance of some troop in the fields below."

-"All very clear and explicit, Master Tetheridge," said I, relighting my pipe.
-"No doubt your demeanor when I did draw you from your hiding-place was also a mere cloak for your valor.
+Hearing the clank of your sword as you did come up the ladder, I did opine that you were one of King James's minions, the captain perchance of some troop in the fields 'All very clear and explicit, Master Tetheridge,' said I, re-lighting my pipe.
+'No doubt your demeanour when I did draw you from your hiding-place was also a mere cloak for your valour.
 But enough of that.
 It is to the future that we have to look.
-What are your intentions?"

-"To remain with you, captain," said he.
+What are your intentions?
+'To remain with you, Captain,' said he.